 Crowdfunding is a wonderful and exciting development.
 Crowdfunding can often provide a bridge from idea to enterprise for entrepreneurs who struggle to get funded through traditional channels.
 Understanding crowdfunding is currently the focus of my research program.

-About Tom Allison: Dr. Thomas H. Allison is an assistant professor of entrepreneurship in the Carson College of Business at Washington State University.
+About Tom Allison: Dr. Thomas H. Allison is an associate professor of entrepreneurship in the Neeley School of Business, Texas Christian University.
+He received his PhD from the University of Oklahoma.
+His research centers on entrepreneurial finance; novel forms of entrepreneurial resource acquisition, including crowdfunding; and the effects of narrative, rhetoric, and emotional expression on investment decisions.
 An entrepreneur before earning his Ph.D., he researches, teaches, and loves to talk about how entrepreneurs get the money they need to start and grow their businesses.

 >>Full Biography & About